ArtemChig/UE5-Weapon-System/README.md

    - *(Alternatively, you can copy my `DefaultEngine.ini` file, but this is not recommended as you will lose your project settings.)*

 2. **Content Import:**
-   - Copy everything inside the `Content` folder exactly into your Unreal Engine project's `Content` folder.
+   - Go to releases download Weapon_system.zip.
+Copy everything inside the `Content` folder exactly into your Unreal Engine project's `Content` folder.
 This is essential for proper functionality.

 3. **Add to Scene:**
    - Go to `Content\VFX\Weapon_system\Weapon_System_BPS` and drag any of the BP instances or the master BP into your scene.
 Select the weapon you want to use.